 The Physics: Destructive Interference

-To achieve destructive interference, the coating must be precisely one-quarter wavelength thick (for the target wavelength of light, usually 550nm green—center of visible spectrum).
+To achieve destructive interference, the coating must be precisely one-quarter wavelength thick (for the target wavelength, usually 550nm green — the center of the visible spectrum).
 Light reflecting from the coating's top surface travels half a wavelength farther than light reflecting from the coating-lens boundary (quarter wave down, quarter wave back up).
 This half-wavelength path difference puts the two waves exactly out of phase, causing them to cancel.

 Multi-Layer AR Coatings